Custom Home and Remodeling Blog

 4. Picture (Fixed) Windows

 Picture windows, also known as fixed windows, come in many shapes and sizes.
-They are designed to have low-profile frames and no grilles to offer unobstructed views to the outdoors.
+They are designed to have low-profile frames, no grilles, and a single pane of glass to offer an unimpeded field of vision to the outdoors.
 They allow in natural light to brighten an area, but they do not open.

 Top 6 Styles of Windows For Homes - 5